 Visiting the Garden

-Please note at this time of the year, if weather conditions are extremely bad, the Garden and cafe may close early.
+Please note if weather conditions are extremely bad, the Garden and cafe may close early.

 Entrance to the Garden is located next to the Hackney Peace Carnival Mural, at 13 Dalston Lane, E8 3DF